 Commissioned a scientific report to identify sources of contamination and recommend solutions.

-Working alongside members of the local community, our sampling program will monitor the water quality of four recreation access points.
-We will work with experts to propose solutions to restore swimmable, drinkable, fishable future in these areas.
+Working alongside community members, the Great Lakes Challenge sampling program monitored the water quality of four recreational access points.
+The project team worked with a scientist to propose solutions to restore swimmable, drinkable, fishable water in these areas.

-This summer we began monitoring Breakwater Park ahead of the opening of the redevelopment.
+In summer 2017, Great Lakes Challenge began monitoring Kingston’s Breakwater Park ahead of the opening of the Gord Edgar Downie Pier.

-We have also identified three other recreational water use areas that are candidates for restoration; Brant Beach in Burlington, a paddling zone in the Toronto Harbour, and Wellington Beach in Prince Edward County.
-These locations all have poor water quality records, they are located near areas that are otherwise clean (in other words, the cause of the problem is a specific, ongoing source of pollution), and they serve a community of water users who have been asking for - and not receiving - help to solve the problem.
+Great Lakes Challenge identified three other recreational water use areas that are candidates for restoration; Brant Beach in Burlington, a paddling zone in the Toronto Harbour, and Wellington Beach in Prince Edward County.
+These locations were known to have poor water-quality records, were suspected to have site-specific sources of contamination and serve a community of water users who had been asking for - and not receiving - help to solve the problem.

-Together we will work for find solutions to restore a swimmable, drinkable, fishable Great Lakes for everyone.
+With the community members, Great Lakes Challenge proposed solutions to restore a swimmable, drinkable, fishable Great Lakes experience.